 We were contacted as a possible home provider.
 Within three hours, the relatively gentle crocodilian was delivered to us.
 Spectacled caiman can be quite aggressive in the wild.
 However, Fisher was surprisingly docile and remains so today.

-We completed Fisher’s new habitat in the winter of 2008, with an indoor, climate-controlled domicile, and an outdoor area, complete with pool for sun basking…just the way he likes it.
+We completed Fisher’s new habitat in the winter of 2008, with an indoor, climate-controlled domicile and an outdoor area, complete with a pool for sun basking…just the way he likes it.
 In the warm season, we feed him publicly on Saturdays at 3:30 p.m. after the Grizzly Show.

 Boom Boom was born on March 19, 1971, in an unrecorded location.
-The first decades of his life saw him moved and sold repeatedly, first to the Carson Circus, then to Jackson Great Adventures, Six Flags in New Jersey, and finally the Catskill Game Farm in upstate New York.
+The first decades of his life saw him moved and repeatedly sold, first to the Carson Circus, then to Jackson Great Adventures, Six Flags in New Jersey, and finally the Catskill Game Farm in upstate New York.

 Two and a half years into his stay at the game farm, another rhino named Jack joined him to share his habitat.
 They each had an indoor stall but had to share the yard.
 Later the owner of the Catskill Game Farm decided to close after 73 years in operation.
 The animals were auctioned off to the highest bidders, including “canned” hunting ranchers.
-The owner of one of the ranches in Texas won the bid for Boom Boom and his enclosure mate Jack.
+One of the ranches in Texas won the bid for Boom Boom and his enclosure mate Jack.

 Animal lovers mounted a protest.
-A caring man named Mark Ecko was made aware of the pending fate of the two rare animals and made a deal with the hunting ranch owners to buy the animals.
-But then he was faced with a decision: what to do with two massive creatures that had to be transported somewhere.
+A caring man named Mark Ecko was made aware of the two rare animals’ pending fate and made a deal with the hunting ranch owners to buy the animals.
+He was then faced with a decision: what to do with two massive creatures that had to be transported somewhere.
 Options were reviewed, accommodations were made, and a plan was formed.
 Jack found a home in Winston, Oregon, at Wildlife Safari, and Boom Boom was to go to Out of Africa Wildlife Park in Camp Verde, Arizona.
 International Animal Exchange in Ferndale, Michigan, carried out and coordinated transportation.

-Many visitors, staff, and reporters watched as Boom Boom began his very slow adjustment.
-By the next morning Boom Boom had settled down, but it was already apparent to park co-founders Dean and Prayeri Harrison that he needed a much bigger and better living area.
-Dean prayed and was given a vision of where and what to build for Boom Boom so he could live his life in peace.
-A plan was drawn and work started immediately.
-The new enclosure included a heated block house, wet and dry wallows, and hundreds of trees, all on 6 ½ acres.
+Many visitors, staff, and reporters watched as Boom Boom began his prolonged adjustment.
+By the next morning, Boom Boom had settled down, but it was already apparent to park co-founders Dean and Prayeri Harrison that he needed a much bigger and better living area.
+Dean prayed and was given a vision of where and what to build for Boom Boom to live his life in peace.
+A plan was drawn, and work started immediately.
+The new enclosure included a heated blockhouse, wet and dry wallows, and hundreds of trees, all on 6 ½ acres.
 His new habitat was completed in just 11 days.
 On November 21, 2006, at 4:55 p.m., Boom Boom walked across the main tram road and into his new habitat 150 feet away, a feat that took 7 hours in total.

-Within a week Boom Boom was quite comfortable, casually walking about freely, eating about 50 pounds of hay and grain per day.
+Boom Boom was quite comfortable within a week, casually walking about freely, eating about 50 pounds of hay and grain per day.
 He rolled in his wet wallows and sunbathed in the warm Arizona sun.
 Boom Boom was finally home.

-For the next 5 ½ years Boom Boom made friends, human friends.
+For the next 5 ½ years, Boom Boom made friends, human friends.
 He made us all feel the same, visitors and staff alike — special.
 Everyone believed they were his favorite.
 Boom Boom loved to be near people, and the staff never ceased to brush him.
 Hugs were common, and soothing expressions came from many passersby.
-Boom Boom was well loved.
+Boom Boom was well-loved.
 He, himself, seemed to exude love and acceptance of everyone.
 He was non-judgmental.
 He was everybody’s best friend.
-He made possible an invisible oneness between human and animal.
+He made possible an invisible oneness between humans and animals.